ds-modules/curriculum-guide/reference/people.md

 # People

-Names of people and a brief description of what they do.
+Names of people involved with DSEP and a brief description of what they do.

 | Name | Description |
 | :--- | :--- |